3 Best REALLY FREE Parental Control Apps: Tested in 2024

 (paid plans)

-Bonus.
-Kaspersky Safe Kids Free plan and 30-day money-back guarantee $18.99 / year iOS, Android, Windows, macOS Unlimited
+3.🥉 Kaspersky Safe Kids Free plan and 30-day money-back guarantee $1.83 / month iOS, Android, Windows, macOS Unlimited

 Testing Methodology: Comparison & Ranking Criteria

 I followed our tried and tested methodology to find and rank the best free parental control apps in 2024.
 I looked for parental control apps with strong free plans (not all have free plans) with lots of features or free trials of a decent length.
 I then ran real-life tests that included web and app filtering, screen time monitoring and limits, scheduling, activity reports, ease of use, and customer support.
-Although few parental control apps have free plans that include all their features (FamiSafe is one of them), all of the apps on this list either have free plans with important features or free trials that give you enough time to test their features.
+All of the apps on this list either have free plans with important features or free trials that give you enough time to test their features.
 Here are the testing criteria I used to decide which parental control apps to include:

 • I looked for strong free plans or free trials.
 I wanted a free plan that had a decent number of features from the paid plans, and if there wasn’t a free plan, I wanted a free trial of at least 3 days, which would give me plenty of time to check out many, if not all, the apps’ features.
 All of the apps on this list have a strong free plan or a free trial of at least 3 days, but I really like Qustodio’s free plan because of the many strong parental controls it includes.